Being Present

 What helps you get perspective?

-Wear this as a reminder to zoom out when spiraling.
+Wear or display this as your reminder to zoom out when spiraling.
+Appreciate this moment as one out of an entire story.

 If feeling overwhelmed is constant or significantly impacting life, talking with a therapist can help develop personalized strategies for managing it.